One-Shot Coordination of First and Last Mode Transportation: Feed-in Supply Optimization Problem and Equivalence to One-Shot Feed-out

-From Proposition~\ref{prop:supply-opt} we see that there is no loss of generality in the Assumptions~\ref{A:1} and~\ref{A:2}.
+From Proposition~\ref{prop:supply-opt} we see that there is no loss of generality in the Assumption~\ref{A:4}.
 This is because if for a node $l$, $d_l = 0$ then, by Proposition~\ref{itm:sup1}, all routes $r$ originating at $l$ have zero flow ($f_r = 0$) in every optimal solution.
-Similarly, Proposition~\ref{itm:sup3} says that in every optimal solution there is no allocation on nodes that violate Assumptions~\ref{A:2}.

-With Proposition~\ref{itm:sup3} one can eliminate the nodes that do not follow assumption \ref{A:2}.
+Similarly, Proposition~\ref{itm:sup3} says that in every optimal solution there is no allocation on nodes that violate Assumptions~\ref{A:4}.
+With Proposition~\ref{itm:sup3} one can eliminate the nodes that do not follow assumption \ref{A:4}.
 Also, as a consequence of Propositions~\ref{itm:sup1} and ~\ref{itm:sup2}, one can eliminate the route flow variables $f_r$ and remove routes without a \emph{profitable} pickup at their origins.
 With Proposition~\ref{itm:sup4} we can eliminate every route with a cycle in the first leg.
 Thus we construct the \emph{reduced route set} for~\eqref{eq:supply-opt}, $\redR$, as

-Further, using Proposition~\eqref{prop:supply-opt} and~\eqref{eq:no-redund-flow}, we can solve~\eqref{eq:supply-opt} with strict equality in the constraints of~\eqref{eq:legconstr} and~\eqref{eq:supplyconstr}.
+Further, using Proposition~\eqref{prop:supply-opt} and~\eqref{eq:no-redund-flow}, we can solve~\eqref{eq:supply-opt} with equality in the constraints of~\eqref{eq:legconstr} and~\eqref{eq:supplyconstr}.
 Thus, we can reduce~\eqref{eq:supply-opt} to an optimization problem over decision variables $\fril$, the allocations, and $S_l$, the supply at a node.
 This elimination of the variables $f_r$ leads to a significant reduction in the number of optimization variables, specifically equal to the number of routes in $\redR$.
 As a result, we can express the supply optimization problem as

 This is a simpler problem to solve for a sequence of values of $s$ than \eqref{eq:supply-opt}.
-Also, as we show in Section~\ref{sec:feed-out}, this formulation makes the feed-out problem computationally simpler.
+Also, as we show in the next subsection, this formulation makes the feed-out problem computationally simpler.